UniversalDependencies/docs/_it/dep/parataxis-hashtag.md

 udver: '2'
 ---

-The specializations is used in PoSTWITA for Twitter hashtags.
+The specialization is used in PoSTWITA for Twitter hashtags.
 ~~~ sdparse
 #notizie Piovono dollari su Blatter
 parataxis:hashtag(Piovono, #notizie)